0% Interest Loans

 Is 0% interest credit available to everyone?

 Lenders usually restrict their 0% finance offers to customers with the best credit ratings.
 If they’re not making a lot of money from the loan, then they need to be certain that the customer will pay it back without any issues.
+If you have a poor credit score you can apply for our loans for bad credit with fair interest rates.

 Are there any pitfalls to be aware of with 0 per cent interest loans?